 Health and Sustainable Living

-Another element that is important in this area is taking care of our own bodies – and because our bodies have developed in such a way that they are supposed to be able to thrive in the world as it was a few hundred years ago, the best way to take care of our bodies is by eating the way people ate several hundred years ago; this means eating foods that can be hunted or gathered, and eating them in their natural state – not adding preservatives and hormones to them, but consuming them in their purest possible form.
+Another element that is important in this area is taking care of our own bodies – and because our bodies have developed in such a way that they are supposed to be able to thrive in the world as it was a few hundred years ago, the best way to take care of our bodies is by eating the way people ate several hundred years ago; this means eating foods that can be hunted or gathered, and eating them in their natural state – not adding preservatives and chemicals to them, but consuming them in their purest possible form.

-Clothing, Gardening, Food and More
+Clothing, Gardening, Food, and More

 And of course, sustainable practices with clothing are the best way to go; for instance, hemp clothing can look great, and it is both breathable and sturdy, so that your skin will feel comfortable, your clothes will last a long time, and the planet will continue to thrive under our modern watch.